 The document – How to hire a great risk officer – calls on organisations to ensure that their professional development schemes and succession plans nurture sufficient talent for the future.
 That is one of the reasons that IRM is also introducing a new advisory service to provide candidate assessment support for organisations around the world seeking to make top level risk appointments.

 “Effective risk leadership is an essential component of a healthy risk culture.
-Corporate governance codes around the world have underlined that you must have the right people and resources in place.
+Corporate governance codes around the world have underlined that you must have the right people and resources in place, whether that’s with truck driver recruiting or management recruiting.
 Organisations face new risks and opportunities associated with digital disruption, geo-political and economic volatility, environmental responsibilities and social change,” Socrates Coudounaris, BEng (Hons) MSc FCII CFIRM, Chair of IRM said.
 “Ultimately, the responsibility for risk management rests with the board, but that board needs to have confidence that they are delegating day-to-day responsibility to a suitably competent person, who will also be responsible for giving them the highest quality advice to support risk based decision making.”

 The new guidance is based on IRM’s professional standards and is aimed at organisations of all types seeking to recruit a Chief Risk Officer (CRO), perhaps their first, or to make other senior risk appointments.
 CRO refers to the most senior executive in the organisation with responsibility and accountability for risk management, whatever their actual job title.
 In some sectors, particularly financial services, the role of CRO is stipulated by regulation.
 Other organisations have come to see the merits of such an appointment as part of a process of maturing their risk management, ensuring it adds value to the business.